vectronic/homebridge-alarm-panel/README.md

 #### Sonos Integration

-Audible alerts via Sonos are supported via the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) project.
+The webhook support allows audible alerts on a Sonos speaker system via the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) project.

-Download and install the latest version and then copy mp3 files for arming, tripped and alarming tones into the `static/clips` folder.
+Download and install the latest version and then copy MP3 files for arming, tripped and alarming tones into the `static/clips` folder.

 Once started, it should be possible to test the URLs to play these clips using `curl`: